 TV directors of the early 70s pick right up on this eerie juxtaposition and always find a way to insert a parking structure scene into the mix to add grit to their shows.

 We never do find out how Jim got away (in the 90-minute version).
 In the next shot he’s already pulling up to his trailer, victorious.
 But Rockford’s string of good luck pretty much ends there.
 As soon as Jim opens the door he finds that his trailer has been thoroughly ransacked while he was away.
 Every drawer and shelf has been upturned.
 Even the contents of his fridge have been spilled out onto the floor.

 But first things first.
-Jim wades through the mess and places a call to the DMV, because while the guy in the Nova didn’t manage to catch Jim, Jim did manage to catch that guy’s license plate number.
+Jim wades through the mess and places a call to the DMV, because while the guy in the Nova didn’t manage to catch Jim, Jim did manage to catch his license plate number.
 In no time at all Jim has conned the nice young DMV clerk into using the agency’s all-powerful computer system to tell him to whom the Nova was registered.
-Rockford crosschecks the name he’s given with the Yellow Pages, and discovers that he was being pursued by a fellow PI.
+Rockford crosschecks the name he’s given with the Yellow Pages, and discovers that he was being pursued by a fellow P.I.